apache/httpd-site/content/dev/verification.md

 are signed by the release manager for the release.
 PGP signatures and SHA hashes are available along with the distribution.

-You should download the PGP signatures and SHA hashes directly from the Apache Software Foundation rather than our mirrors.
-This is to help ensure the integrity of the signature files.
-However, you are encouraged to download the releases from our mirrors.
-(Our download page points you at the mirrors for the release and the official site for the signatures, so this happens automatically for you.)
+You should download the PGP signatures and SHA hashes directly from
+<https://downloads.apache.org/httpd/> to help ensure the integrity of
+the signature files.

 # Checking Signatures  {#Checking}